uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/create_svg/README.md

 One cannot simply upload a 'regular' image (such as PNG or JPG) to InkCut: these must be converted to an SVG first.

+???- question "What is an PNG?"

+    A type of image that consists out of pixel values, e.g. '10 red pixels, then 5 white' pixels.
+    Due to this, when you zoom in on such an image, you can see the pixels being square.

+???- question "What is a JPG?"

+    A type of image that consists out of wavelengths;
+    this is hard to describe simply.
+    When you zoom in on such an image, you can see the pixels being square.

 ## Converting a 'regular' image (such as PNG or JPG) to SVG